openstack/project-config/nodepool/elements/README.rst

 ::

-  DISTRO="ubuntu" bash tools/build-image.sh
+  bash tools/build-image.sh

-See the script for environment variables to set distribution, etc.
+See the script for environment variables to set distribution, etc. By default it builds an ubuntu-minimal based image.
 You should be left with a .qcow2 image file of your selected distribution.

+Infra uses the -minimal build type for building Ubuntu/CentOS/Fedora.
+For
+example: ubuntu-minimal.

 It is a good idea to set ``TMP_DIR`` to somewhere with plenty of space to avoid the disappointment of a full-disk mid-way through the script